Pengkhianatan G30S/PKI: Plot

-Suharto (Amoroso Katamsi), awoken early in the morning, denies Untung's announcement, stating explicitly that there is no Generals' Council and making an adjunct record notes on the true nature of G30S.
-As there is a power vacuum with Yani dead, Suharto takes temporary control of the Army and begins planning a counter-assault with his men; he is, however, unwilling to force a fight.
-He instead states that he will give a radio announcement, which is delivered after forces loyal to him retake the RRI office; it outlines the situation, describes G30S as counter-revolutionary, and states that the Army will deal with the coup.
+Suharto, awoken early in the morning, denies Untung's announcement, stating explicitly that there is no Generals' Council and making an adjunct record notes on the true nature of G30S.
+As there is a power vacuum with Yani dead, Suharto takes temporary control of the Army and plans a counter-assault with his men, but is unwilling to force a fight.
+He instead gives a radio announcement; delivered after forces loyal to him retake the office; it outlines the situation, describes G30S as counter-revolutionary, and states that the Army will deal with the coup.
 The G30S leaders flee Halim, and Suharto's troops retake the air base.
 Some time later, forces under Suharto's leadership attack a G30S/PKI headquarters.
 While PKI-affiliated soldiers fight, the Party leadership escapes and separates, planning to continue their struggle underground.

-Suharto is soon called to the secondary palace in Bogor to speak with Sukarno.
+Suharto is soon called to the secondary Bogor Palace to speak with Sukarno.
 There, the president says that he has received assurances from Air Marshal Omar Dani that the Air Force was not involved.
 Suharto refutes the statement, noting that the movement's arms were like those of the Air Force.
-The meeting eventually results in Suharto being confirmed as leader of the Army, working together with Pranoto Reksosamodra.
-In their investigation of the events, the Army discovers the camp at Lubang Buaya – including the generals' bodies, which are recovered while Suharto delivers a speech describing the coup and the PKI's role in it.
-The generals are interred elsewhere and Suharto delivers a hagiographic eulogy in which he condemns the G30S and PKI and urges the Indonesian people to continue the fallen generals' struggle.
+The meeting eventually results in Suharto being confirmed as leader of the Army, working with Pranoto Reksosamodra.
+The Army discovers the camp at Lubang Buaya and the generals' bodies, which are recovered while Suharto delivers a speech describing the coup and the PKI's role in it.
+The generals are interred elsewhere.
+In a eulogy, Suharto condemns the G30S/PKI and urges the Indonesian people to continue the fallen generals' struggle.